-Hans IJzerman is an assistant professor at Tilburg University.
+Hans IJzerman is an assistant professor in Clinical Psychology at VU University.
 He received his PhD in 2010 from Utrecht University under the dedicated supervision of Gün Semin.
-His work deals with cognitive models of and for relationships.
-Recently, he has started working on embodied social support.
+His work deals with social emotion regulation, and, more specifically, how relationships are organized around processes of body temperature regulation.
 IJzerman is the founding editor of the magazine, and one of the founding members of the In-Mind Foundation.
 His personal webpage can be found here, his publications here, and his work-in-progress here.
-E-mail: firstname.lastname@example.org.
+E-mail: email@example.com.

 Reine van der Wal is one of the founding members of the In-Mind Foundation and also its secretary.
 She completed her Research Masters in Social & Health Psychology at Utrecht University.
 Currently, Reine works as a Ph.D. student at Radboud University Nijmegen under supervision of Dr. Johan Karremans.
 Her research interests revolve around interpersonal relationships, self-regulation processes, emotion, and attention.
 E-mail: email@example.com

 Daniel Sligte completed his Bachelor and Research Master degree - major in I/O and minor in Social Psychology - at the University of Amsterdam.
 For his Master he visited New York University as a research intern.
 After having worked as a research consultant, he is currently doing a PhD at the department of Industrial/ Organizational Psychology of the University of Amsterdam on creativity.
 Daniel is one of the founding members of the In-Mind Foundation, and also its treasurer.
 E-mail: firstname.lastname@example.org